 In certain respects, the artichoke might be regarded as the vegetable

 equivalent of lobster.
 It's somewhat labour intensive eating, but well

 worth the effort.
 The artichoke can be served whole or trimmed down

-to the heart, which, like the lobster's tail, is often considered the tastiest part.
+to the heart, which, like the lobster's tail, is often considered the

-many people have never tried this vegetable, an unfortunate
+of its seemingly intricate structure, many people have never tried this

-a multitude of minerals.
+and a multitude of minerals.

 single artichoke is actually an unopened flower bud from a thistlelike

 plant with the Latin name of Cynara scolymus.
 Each green cone-shaped

 bud consists of several parts: overlapping outer leaves that are tough

-and inedible at the tip, but fleshy and tender at the base; an inedible choke, or
+and inedible at the tip, but fleshy and tender at the base; an inedible

-leaves; and a round, firm-fleshed base.
+immature leaves; and a round, firm-fleshed base.
 This meaty base, informally

 called the "heart," but technically called the bottom—is